 h!
 It's a brand new year dear reader, and what better way to kick it off than to examine the often misunderstood subject of biblical inerrancy, and do a little heretic hunting at the same time?
 Let's get started!
 Yee-haw!

 "Self-appointed orthodoxy watchdogs plague the internet almost as much as porn."

 Are there sacred cows in cults, and in the heavily divided world of make-believe Christianity, like Zack asserts and belongs to himself?
 Sure there are.
 He doesn't even believe that Noah's ark housed all of the animals like Scripture says it did, so naturally, his humanistic lack of true biblical faith assumes that this is an error.
 So naturally he's right, and Scripture is wrong, which he bases on his doubt, not faith, which is real faith according to Zack and his guru, the "Apostle" Paul Tillich.
 Yeah, I know, philosophers are ever learning, and they never come to the knowledge of truth.
 And so, I think it's high time to slaughter Zack's sacred cow: errancy.
-Let's see if what Zack claims is so, by using Scripture, not Wikipedia, and not just quotes from Paul Tillich, who's an existential philosopher, by the way.
+Let's see if what Zack claims is so, by using Scripture, not Wikipedia, and not just quotes from Paul Tillich.
 Does the Bible really say it is errant, or fallible?
 (No. But Zack's Bible apparently does.)

 The Inerrancy & Infallibility Issue